Bill Anderson: 1990–present: New artistic directions

-Beginning in the early 1990s, Anderson focused more on songwriting.
-However, he continued recording his own music.
+Beginning in the early 1990s, Anderson focused more on songwriting, but he continued recording his own music.
 Anderson's first studio release of the decade was 1992's Country Music Heaven, issued on Curb Records.
 It was a collection of gospel songs that was inspired by his grandfather, a Methodist preacher.
 The album's title track was issued as a single, but did not chart in any Billboard music publications.
-The single was reviewed by Billboard magazine in 1992 where it received comparisons to music by Garth Brooks.
+The single was reviewed by Billboard in 1992, where it received comparisons to music by Garth Brooks.
 In 1998, Anderson was signed to Warner Bros.
 Records as part of a veterans artists project that included Ronnie Milsap and Connie Smith.
 That year, his 36th studio offering entitled Fine Wine was released.
 The project was produced by Steve Wariner and his wife Caryn.
 John Weisberger of Country Standard Time gave the release a positive response, calling the songs "vintage".
 Meanwhile, Allmusic only gave it 2.5 out of 5 stars.
 He began taking new artistic directions with his next studio release, A Lot of Things Different (2001).
 The album represented a traditional country style, which Anderson called his most traditional effort yet.
 It was released on Varèse Sarabande, which Anderson distributed music through in conjunction with his own record label, TWI.

 Anderson's artistic directions continued expanding into the 2000s.
 After the release of another holiday album, No Place Like Home on Christmas, he released a third gospel project in 2004, Softly & Tenderly.
 A year later, he released a contemporary country album entitled The Way I Feel.
 It included his own version of Brad Paisley's "Whiskey Lullaby", along with his own compositions.
 It was reviewed positively by Al Campbell, who praised its songwriting quality.
 In 2007, Anderson released his first collection of bluegrass music called Whisperin' Bluegrass.
 Released on Madacy Entertainment, it included collaborations with Vince Gill and Dolly Parton.
 Chet Flippo of Country Music Television called it "a terrific album of country and gospel songs done up with bluegrass instrumentation".

 In 2010 and 2014, respectively, Anderson released two self-produced studio albums: Songwriter and Life!.
 In 2018, his 44th studio effort, Anderson, was issued and featured a collaboration with Jamey Johnson.
 He followed this with his 45th studio recording in 2020 called The Hits Re-Imagined.
 The album was a collection of re-recorded hits and songs Anderson had written in his career.
-Billboard gave the record a favorable review which stated, "At 82, Anderson brings a gravitas to the heavier songs and a lightheartedness to tunes like "Po Folks" with a low-key production that keeps the focus squarely on Anderson and his delivery.
+Billboard gave the record a favorable review, which stated, "At 82, Anderson brings a gravitas to the heavier songs and a lightheartedness to tunes like "Po Folks" with a low-key production that keeps the focus squarely on Anderson and his delivery.
 Just as it should be".
 In June 2022, a compilation titled The Best of Bill Anderson: As Far as I Can See was released by MCA Nashville and included a new track featuring Dolly Parton.